yugabyte/yugabyte-db/docs/content/preview/migrate/known-issues/mysql.md

 **GitHub**: [Issue #705](https://github.com/yugabyte/yb-voyager/issues/705)

-**Description**: If you have a temporary table defined in a function or stored procedure in MySQL and you have a `drop temporary table` statement associated with it, the schema gets exported as is, which is an invalid syntax in YugabyteDB.
+**Description**: If you have a temporary table defined in a function in MySQL and you have a `drop temporary table` statement associated with it, the schema gets exported as is, which is an invalid syntax in YugabyteDB.

 **Workaround**: Manually remove the temporary clause from the drop statement.